kunokdev/cra-runtime-environment-variables/README.md

 Even inside source code these are used as `process.env` just like we use environment variables inside Node.js.

-In reality, object `process` does not exist inside browser environment, it’s Node specific.
-CRA by default doesn’t do server-side rendering, so it can’t inject environment variables during content serving (like [Next.js](https://github.com/zeit/next.js) does), it doesn’t include server as such, so in this case, ** during transpiling**, Webpack process replaces all occurrences of `process.env` with string value that was given.
+In reality, object `process` does not exist inside browser environment, it's Node specific.
+CRA by default doesn't do server-side rendering, so it can't inject environment variables during content serving (like [Next.js](https://github.com/zeit/next.js) does), it doesn't include server as such, so in this case, ** during transpiling**, Webpack process replaces all occurrences of `process.env` with string value that was given.
 This means **it can only be configured during build time**.

-### Solution
+### 👌 Solution

 There is specific moment when it is still possible to inject environment variables, it happens when we start our container.
 Then we can read environment